-- The Sponsor/Owner submits to the DPA's Director a request for a regulatory waiver along with any supporting documentation. - 2.
-The DPA's Director may reject the proposal or forward the request to the Office of Housing Assistance and Grant Administration (HAGA) in Headquarters, specifying the grounds for granting the waiver and recommending its approval.
-In addition, the DPA will provide a courtesy copy of the waiver request to the local Multifamily Program Center with jurisdiction.

-- 3. HAGA reviews the waiver request and either rejects the request or prepares a recommendation for approval for the Assistant Secretary for Housing-FHA Housing Commissioner. - 4.
+- 1. The Sponsor/Owner submits to the DPA's Director a request for a regulatory waiver along with any supporting documentation. - 2.
+The DPA's Director may reject the proposal or forward the request to HAGA in HUD Headquarters, specifying the grounds for granting the waiver and recommending its approval.
+In addition, the DPA will provide a courtesy copy of the waiver request to the applicable Multifamily Program Center with jurisdiction. - 3.
+HAGA reviews the waiver request and either rejects the request or prepares a recommendation for approval for the Assistant Secretary for Housing-FHA Housing Commissioner. - 4.
 The Assistant Secretary for Housing-FHA Housing commissioner or his/her designee will either approve or disapprove the waiver request. - 5.
-Headquarters notifies the DPA and the local Multifamily Program Center of the approval or rejection of the waiver request. - 6.
+Headquarters notifies the DPA and the applicable Multifamily Program Center of the approval or rejection of the waiver request. - 6.
 Regulatory waivers granted by HUD are published in the Federal Register on a quarterly basis. - 7.
-HAGA retains any approved regulatory waivers and related documentation for 5-years from the date the waiver is granted.
+HAGA retains any approved regulatory waivers and related documentation for five (5)years from the date the waiver is granted. - 8.
+To the extent that any waiver takes longer than 30 days to approve or disapprove, such additional days shall not count against the overall 12-month timeframe for taking the project to firm commitment.